jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/control-logic.rst

     :align: center

     The instruction register stores the operator and operand of the current instruction.
 The operand is output to the bus for use during the execution of the instruction.
-The operator remains in the resister for processing.
+The operator remains in the register for processing.

 * Consider what is stored in the instruction register and what is being output